-Heat rash also known as pinky heat or miliara is a bumpy, itchy, blister-like rash spread evenly across small patches of the skin.
+Heat rash also known as pinky heat or miliaria is a bumpy, itchy, blister-like rash spread evenly across small patches of the skin.

 What does heat rash look like on the baby?

-Newborn skin is vulnerable to rashes of all kind they are mostly harmless and go away on their own, below are some rashes and how they look like:
+Newborn skin is vulnerable to rashes of all kinds they are mostly harmless and go away on their own, below are some rashes and how they look like:

 Common rashes for babies

-they are sometimes called baby’s acne, they look like small bumps usually white or red or pink in color often appear on the body cheeks, nose the baby’s cheek nose, or forehead.
-They usually appear 2 to 4 weeks after birth. it caused by maternal hormones the baby was exposed to in the womb, no treatment is needed it disappears after a few weeks or months.
+they are sometimes called baby’s acne, they look like small bumps usually white or red or pink in color often appearing on the body cheeks, nose the baby’s cheek nose, or forehead.
+They usually appear 2 to 4 weeks after birth. it is caused by maternal hormones the baby was exposed to in the womb, no treatment is needed it disappears after a few weeks or months.

-They are red or pink in color as the name implies they are flat irregular shaped patches that are noticeable mostly between the eyebrow or on one of the eyelids they are not itchy, or painful salmon Patches simple nests of blood vessels probably caused by maternal hormones, they disappear on their own in a matter of weeks or months.
+They are red or pink in color as the name implies they are flat irregular shaped patches that are noticeable mostly between the eyebrow or on one of the eyelids they are not itchy, or painful salmon Patches are simple nests of blood vessels probably caused by maternal hormones, they disappear on their own in a matter of weeks or months.

-Milia rashes look like tiny white or yellow bumps.
-Malia rashes appear mostly on babies face, they are short-lived, might resolve within days to weeks, they are not itchy or painful but might cause discomfort, milia rashes are caused by block the oil gland, as the oil gland of a baby enlarges, and open up in few days or weeks milia rashes will appear.
+Milia’s rashes look like tiny white or yellow bumps.
+Malia rashes appear mostly on babies faces, they are short-lived, might resolve within days to weeks, they are not itchy or painful but might cause discomfort, milia rashes are caused by blocking the oil gland, as the oil gland of a baby enlarges, and open up in few days or weeks milia rashes will appear.

 Cradle cap also known as Seborrheic dermatitis is a common and harmless skin condition on a baby’s scalp, cradle cap is usually white or yellow in color.
 These greasy yellowish scales appear on the face, behind the ears, on the neck, or even the armpits.

 What Does a Heat Rash Look Like in a Baby